 External devices are controlled using various protocols (BVW, Odetics, AMP).
 These protocols have different capabilities, and specific models of external devices may support only specific protocols.
-The exact clip loading procedures, if available, will vary depending on the device model and protocol being employed.
+The exact clip/scene loading procedures, if available, will vary depending on the device model and protocol being employed.

-In general, clips are loaded from the Devices Control menu by selecting the Program Clip data pad in a Device Control pane, and then selecting the clip from the list displayed.
+In general, clips/scenes are loaded from the Devices Control menu by selecting the Program Clip/Scene data pad then selecting the clip/scene from the list displayed.